Durga Puja in Kolkata: Beginning

 Barowari Durga Puja began in Kolkata in the early part of the twentieth century.
 Barwari Durga Puja quickly became a common people's festival in Kolkata.
 Earlier, Durga Puja in Kolkata was confined to wealthy families.
-In 1910, the first Barowari Durga Puja in Kolkata was organized by "Bhowanipore Sanatan Dharmatsahini Sabha" at Balram Basu Ghat Road, Bhowanipore.
+In 1910, the first Barowari Durga Puja in Kolkata was organized by Brindaban Matri Mandir, Sukhiya Street and "Bhowanipore Sanatan Dharmatsahini Sabha" at Balram Basu Ghat Road, Bhowanipore.

 Since 1985, the Asian Paints Authority has introduced the practice of awarding the Durga Puja Committees of Kolkata.
 This award is called the Asian Paints Sharad Shamman.
 Later many other commercial organizations introduced "Sharad Samman" or Durga Puja awards for Durga Puja in Kolkata.

 The Government of West Bengal introduced Biswa Bangla Sharad Samman in 2013.

 Expansion

 Reports in the Yugantar and Anandabazar Patrika provide a rough estimate of Sarbojanin (public) puja expenditure since the 1950s.
 In 1957, each community spent an average of ₹8,000 to ₹12,000 rupees at that time, the combined cost of the pujas was about ₹25 lakhs were; in 1984, that total increased to approximately ₹2 crores.

 A Times of India report of 2012 provided a statistic on the expenditure on Durga puja in Kolkata during that season.
 According to the report, a total of ₹123.05 crores was spent on 3,577 pujas in Kolkata.